Lucas-Armand/Statistical-Comparisons-of-Classifiers-Python/README.md

 How can we see in the original Friedman paper of 1937 (http://sci2s.ugr.es/keel/pdf/algorithm/articulo/1937-JSTOR-Friedman.pdf) at the 15 pg. a X²_r of  "2.667" means that we need to adopt a level of significance bigger than "0.361" to reject the hypothesis that all methods are equivalent (which is impractical).This result can be explained by the low number of dataset used for the comparison, in the bibliography it is recommended to use more than a dozen datasets to obtain more conclusive results.

+If the Friedman test result had indicated that the methods are significantly different, the Nemenyn test could point us to which ones are better compared to the others, through the "critical distance" proposed by Nemenyn.

 # References